forestryio/forestry.io/hugo/content/docs/sunset/deployments.md

 [Deploy with Zeit Now](https://zeit.co/docs/v2/introduction/)

 ### Why this change?

 Only a small percentage of our users made use of Forestry deployments.
-For those users, we spend a lot of effort ensuring build and deployments work.
-We now prefer to focus on our core features like content modeling, performance, stability, editing experience, etc. Plus, dedicated services are doing a far better job at deployment and allow for scheduled jobs for instance; we think our users will be better off using those services.
+For those users, we spent a lot of effort ensuring build and deployments work.
+We now prefer to focus on our core features like content modeling, performance, stability, editing experience, etc. Plus, dedicated services are doing a far better job at deployment and allow for scheduled jobs for instance; we think our customers will be better off using those services.

 Even if the current option has served you well until now, we think it's a smart move for everyone.